Plain language pays off for Social Security

-We’re proud that we played an instrumental role in developing such a highly visible government document.
+We’re proud that we played an instrumental role in developing such a highly visible, plain-language document.
 It has been widely accepted as a clear interpretation of complex information.

-The original statement SSA developed — a 6-page document called Personal Earnings and Benefit Estimate Statement — automatically went to workers who were 60 years old and was intended to give them information about their yearly earnings and their eligibility for SSA benefits.
-It also explained basic information about SSA programs and benefits.
+The original — 6-page Personal Earnings and Benefit Estimate Statement — went to workers who were 60 years old.
+It was intended to give information about yearly earnings and eligibility for benefits and basic information about programs and benefits.

-Rightly, the government was concerned about the clarity and usefulness of the statement when its audience expanded drastically as a result of the legislation.
-Our preliminary review uncovered a number of flaws that needed to be fixed before the document could even begin to meet its goal.
-And, ironically, the traditional “plain language” issues of word selection, active voice, and paragraph length had already been solved, but still the document suffered from a great many defects that impeded readability.
+Rightly, the government was concerned about its clarity when its audience expanded drastically as a result of the legislation.
+Our preliminary review uncovered a number of flaws.
+And, ironically, the traditional “plain language” issues of word selection, active voice, and paragraph length had already been solved, but still the document had defects that impeded readability.

-We rolled up our sleeves and followed a systematic plan to ensure that we covered all the necessary areas.
-Working closely with key SSA staff, we:
+We rolled up our sleeves and followed a systematic plan.

-- analyzed the original document, its history of problems and successes, and its constraints;
+- analyzed the original, its problems, successes, and constraints;

-- held intensive interviews of all staff members who came into contact with the statement — legal and programming staff, communication and publication personnel, customer service representatives, top managers — to uncover the real constraints, as opposed to the assumed constraints built up in institutional memory.
+- held intensive interviews of legal and programming staff, communication and publication personnel, customer service representatives, top managers.

-- monitored results of SSA’s survey of 16,000 randomly selected people from the same age groups.
+- monitored results of SSA’s survey of 16,000 randomly selected people.

-To read more about the project, see our article, “Plain language pays off for the Social Security Administration“ in Clarity.
+To read more, see, “Plain language pays off for the Social Security Administration“ in Clarity.